dshanske/indieweb-post-kinds/readme.md

 `kind_verb` - Filter get_kind_verbs

-`response_display` - Filters the output being added to the_content or to custom location in theme
+`kind-response-display` - Filters the output being added to the_content or to custom location in theme

 ## Changelog